oracle-devrel/devo.tutorials/get-started-with-rubyonrails.md

 ## How to setup environment manually

-If you prefer to setup the environment manually you need to provision the resources and then  install the ruby on rails environment.
+If you prefer to setup the environment manually you need to provision the resources and then install the Ruby on Rails environment.

 Provisioning the VM and MySQL database is not covered in this guide.